 My biggest question, though, was how the HomePod mini compared with the Sonos One.
 I listened to both a single mini and two minis paired for stereo sound, but it made no difference; the Sonos One was clearly the better option.
 Everything that I played had better-defined vocals, crisp trebles, and smooth, deep bass.
 But maybe that's comparing Apples and oranges.

-In May 2021, Apple announced that the HomePod mini would support Apple Music's new lossless audio tier.
+The HomePod mini also supports Apple Music's lossless audio tier.

 Apple HomePod mini review: Music services